rollup/rollup/docs/999-big-list-of-options.md

 **output.generatedCode.reservedNamesAsProps**<br> Type: `boolean`<br> CLI: `--generatedCode.reservedNamesAsProps`/`--no-generatedCode.reservedNamesAsProps`<br> Default: `false`

 Determine whether reserved words like "default" can be used as prop names without using quotes.
+This will make the syntax of the generated code ES3 compliant.
+Note however that for full ES3 compliance, you may also need to polyfill some builtin functions like `Object.keys` or `Array.prototype.forEach`.

 ```javascript
 // input